heinrichreimer/relaxdays-challenge-fubini/README.md

-# 🧑‍💻 relaxdays-challenge
+# 🧑‍💻 relaxdays-challenge-fubini

-Template project for tasks of the Relaxdays Code Challenge Vol. 1.
-Replace `<PORT>` and `<COMMAND>` with appropriate values after forking.
+Calculate a sequence of fubini numbers.

 This project was created in the Relaxdays Code Challenge Vol. 1.
 See the [hackathon homepage](https://sites.google.com/relaxdays.de/hackathon-relaxdays/startseite) for more information.